-Location of survey sites in Indonesia Testimonial: "As a result of using the Global Alert Plat-2.
-The waste collection service currently services only form, I have been able to host some important meetings 2km of this shoreline, but should service all 9km.
-The with local businesses.
-The Nusa Penida Conservation trucks have the time to extend their route but not the Department, The Coral Triangle Centre [NGO], The Nusa budget.
-We are determining the budget and also pay-Penida "Eco-Club" at the local high school, The Nusa ment mechanisms.
-Once we are aware of the cost and Penida Youth Forum, local business owners and marine discover a means of sustainably sourcing funds for the tourism operators, and the "Camat" of Nusa Penida, or trash collection service expansion, we will provide trash the district head i.e. the highest governing official on the bins to all north shore households and educate them in island.
-Through consultation with all of these groups, ushow to prepare their waste for collection. ing data compiled at the trash hot spots, and with discussions about reasons for the trash source, we are now 3.
-On Wednesday March 23rd, a trash cleanup was arworking on the following initiatives: ranged with members from the Nusa Penida Youth Forum and the Eco-Club.
-Identifying the types of trash col-1.
-The 9km shoreline on the north of the island is the lected and where they are located will help the student number 1 trash "hot-spot": or area most at risk of algroups come up with socialisation techniques such as lowing trash to enter the ocean.
-Local communities displays to perform for the local communities, explaining card their waste on the beach where it is swept away. why dumping trash is so bad for the environment and When asked why, they insist there is no alternative.
-Data economy.
-Footage of these and similar efforts will be from this "hot-spot" has been uploaded to communityshared with the local and international media to highlight managed online platform "Global Alert" and socialisation the cause. techniques are being discussed, such as plays.
+- 2. The waste collection service currently services only 2km of this shoreline, but should service all 9km.
+The trucks have the time to extend their route but not the budget.
+We are determining the budget and also payment mechanisms.
+Once we are aware of the cost and discover a means of sustainably sourcing funds for the trash collection service expansion, we will provide trash bins to all north shore households and educate them in how to prepare their waste for collection. - 3.
+On Wednesday March 23rd, a trash cleanup was arranged with members from the Nusa Penida Youth Forum and the Eco-Club.
+Identifying the types of trash collected and where they are located will help the student groups come up with socialisation techniques such as plays to perform for the local communities, explaining why dumping trash is so bad for the environment and economy.
+Footage of these and similar efforts will be shared with the local and international media to highlight the cause.